prsn/redux-persist-sqlite-storage/README.md

 };
 ```

-The object return by `SQLiteStorage` function has 4 methods and each of the method returns `Promise` as well as call callback upon completion of any operation (compatable with redux-persist 5.x.x version)
+The object return by `SQLiteStorage` function has 5 methods and each of the method returns `Promise` as well as callback upon completion of any operation (compatable with redux-persist 5.x.x version)

 Following functions are supported